NASDAQ

 Capital Southwest Corporation's free cash flow has increased -11.61% from $-218.92M last year to $-193.50M, signaling increasing performance

-Capital Southwest Corporation's debt to equity ratio is 1.12, which means that the company's assets are unhealthy financed, signaling financial risk.
-READ MORE: A ratio over 0.60 means the company finances its assets with debt, signaling financial risk.
-If ratio is negative, the company spent its own equity and risks bankruptcy
+Capital Southwest Corporation's debt to equity ratio is 0.46, which means that the company's assets are healthy financed, signaling financial stability.
+READ MORE: A ratio under 0.60 means the company finances its assets with own equity, signaling financial stability and good management.

-Financial risk - Healthy debt to equity ratio development.
+Financial stability - Healthy debt to equity ratio development.

-Capital Southwest Corporation's debt has increased relative to shareholder equity from 1.08 last year to 1.12 today, signaling weakened financials
+Capital Southwest Corporation's debt has decreased relative to shareholder equity from 1.08 last year to 0.46 today, signaling strengthened financials

 Financial risk - Net debt/EBITDA.